nirajguptasde/understandingJS/section-2/notes.md

 ## Execution Context - Big Word Alert

-    A wrapper to help manage the code tha is running.
+    A wrapper to help manage the code that is running.
 There are a multiple lexical enviroments in a progarm.
 Which is currently running is managed via execution contexts.
 It can contain things beyond what you've written in your code.

 ## Lexical Enviorment - Big Word Alert